-As with all high resolution data converters, special attention must be paid to grounding and PC board layout of ADuC831-based designs in order to achieve optimum performance from the ADC and DACs.
+As with all high resolution data converters, special attention must be paid to grounding and PC board layout of ADuC832-based designs in order to achieve optimum performance from the ADC and DACs.

-Although the ADuC831 has separate pins for analog and digital ground (AGND and DGND), the user must not tie these to two separate ground planes unless the two ground planes are connected together very close to the ADuC831, as illustrated in the simplified example of Figure 63a.
-In systems where digital and analog ground planes are connected together somewhere else (at the system's power supply for example), they cannot be connected again near the ADuC831 since a ground loop would result.
-In these cases, tie the ADuC831's AGND and DGND pins all to the analog ground plane, as illustrated in Figure 63b.
+Although the ADuC832 has separate pins for analog and digital ground (AGND and DGND), the user must not tie these to two separate ground planes unless the two ground planes are connected together very close to the ADuC832, as illustrated in the simplified example of Figure 63a.
+In systems where digital and analog ground planes are connected together somewhere else (at the system's power supply for example), they cannot be connected again near the ADuC832 since a ground loop would result.
+In these cases, tie the ADuC832's AGND and DGND pins all to the analog ground plane, as illustrated in Figure 63b.
 In systems with only one ground plane, ensure that the digital and analog components are physically separated onto separate halves of the board such that digital return currents do not flow near analog circuitry and vice versa.
-The ADuC831 can then be placed between the digital and analog sections, as illustrated in Figure 63c.
+The ADuC832 can then be placed between the digital and analog sections, as illustrated in Figure 63c.

 In all of these scenarios, and in more complicated real-life applications, keep in mind the flow of current from the supplies and back to ground.
 Make sure the return paths for all currents are as close as possible to the paths the currents took to reach their destinations.
-For example, do not power components on the analog side of Figure 63b with $DV{DD}$ since that would force return currents from DVDD to flow through AGND.
+For example, do not power components on the analog side of Figure 63b with DV{DD} since that would force return currents from DV{DD} to flow through AGND.
 Also, try to avoid digital currents flowing under analog circuitry, which could happen if the user placed a noisy digital chip on the left half of the board in Figure 63c.
 Whenever possible, avoid large discontinuities in the ground plane(s) (such as are formed by a long trace on the same layer), since they force return signals to travel a longer path.
 And of course, make all connections to the ground plane directly, with little or no trace separating the pin from its via to ground.
-Note that the bottom paddle of the CSP package should not be connected to ground.
-It should be left unconnected.

-If the user plans to connect fast logic signals (rise/fall time < 5 ns) to any of the ADuC831's digital inputs, add a series resistor to each relevant line to keep rise and fall times longer than 5 ns at the ADuC831 input pins.
-A value of 100 $\Omega$ or 200 $\Omega$ is usually sufficient to prevent high speed signals from coupling capacitively into the ADuC831 and affecting the accuracy of ADC conversions.
+If the user plans to connect fast logic signals (rise/fall time < 5 ns) to any of the ADuC832's digital inputs, add a series resistor to each relevant line to keep rise and fall times longer than 5 ns at the ADuC832 input pins.
+A value of $100~\Omega$ or $200~\Omega$ is usually sufficient to prevent high speed signals from coupling capacitively into the ADuC832 and affecting the accuracy of ADC conversions.